-An industry life cycle depicts the various stages where businesses operate, progress, prospect and slump within an industry.
-An industry life cycle typically consists of five stages — startup, growth, shakeout, maturity and decline.
-These stages can last for different amounts of time, some can be months or years.
+An industry life cycle depicts the various stages where businesses operate, progress, and slump within an industry.
+An industry life cycle typically consists of five stages — startup, growth, shakeout, maturity, and decline.
+These stages can last for different amounts of time – some can be months, some can be years.

 At the startup stage, customer demand is limited due to unfamiliarity with the new product’s features and performance.
-Distribution channels are still underdeveloped, so there are very few product supply and promotional activities.
-There are also lack of complementary products which add value to the customers, limiting the profitability of the new product.
+Distribution channels are still underdeveloped.
+There is also a lack of complementary products that add value for the customers, limiting the profitability of the new product.

-Companies at the startup stage are likely to generate zero or very low revenue and experience negative cash flows and profits due to large amount of capital initially invested in technology, equipment and other fixed costs.
+Companies at the startup stage are likely to generate zero or very low revenue and experience negative cash flows and profits, due to the large amount of capital initially invested in technology, equipment, and other fixed costs.

 Shakeout usually refers to the consolidation of an industry.
 Some businesses are naturally eliminated because they are unable to grow along with the industry or are still generating negative cash flows.
-Some companies merged with competitors or are acquired by those which were able to obtain bigger market shares at the growth stage.
+Some companies merge with competitors or are acquired by those who were able to obtain bigger market shares at the growth stage.

-At the shakeout stage, growth of revenue, cash flows and profit start slowing down as industry approaches maturity.
+At the shakeout stage, the growth rate of revenue, cash flows, and profit start slowing down as the industry approaches maturity.

-At the maturity stage, majority of the companies in the industry are well-established and the industry reaches it saturation point.
-These companies collectively attempt to moderate the intensity of industry competition to protect themselves and maintain profitability by adopting strategies to deter entry of new competitors into the industry.
+At the maturity stage, the majority of the companies in the industry are well-established and the industry reaches its saturation point.
+These companies collectively attempt to moderate the intensity of industry competition to protect themselves, and to maintain profitability by adopting strategies to deter the entry of new competitors into the industry.
 They also develop strategies to become a dominant player and reduce rivalry.

-At this stage, companies realize maximum revenue, profits and cash flows because customer demand is fairly high and consistent.
-Products become more common and popular among the general public, and the prices are fairly reasonable compared to new products.
+At this stage, companies realize maximum revenue, profits, and cash flows because customer demand is fairly high and consistent.
+Products become more commonplace and popular among the general public, and the prices are fairly reasonable, as compared to new products.